Chiayi County

-Chiayi County (Mandarin pinyin: Jiāyì xiàn; Hokkien POJ: Ka-gī-koān) is a county in the titular Taiwan Province of the Republic of China.
+Chiayi is a county in Taiwan.
 Located in southwestern Taiwan surrounding but not including Chiayi City, it is the sixth largest county in the island of Taiwan.
+Its major tourist destination is Alishan National Scenic Area.

 Name

 The former Chinese placename was Tsu-lo-san (諸羅山 (Zhūluóshān, Chu-lô-san)), a representation of the original Formosan-language name Tirosen.
 A shortened version, Tsulo, was then used to name Tsulo County, which originally covered the underdeveloped northern two-thirds of the island.
 In 1704, the county seat was moved to Tsulosan, the site of modern-day Chiayi City.
 Following the 1723 Zhu Yigui rebellion, the county was reduced in size.
 In 1787, the county and city were renamed Chiayi (嘉義; commended righteousness) by the Qianlong Emperor to acknowledge the citizens' loyalty during the Lin Shuangwen rebellion.